Skip to main content

 There is now an eco-friendly and reusable option for practically every disposable/wasteful item in our kitchens and many for the bathroom as well.
 Invest in a refillable water bottle and thermos (ditch the to-go cup - your favorite coffee shop will be happy to fill it up for you instead), glass or stainless steel containers (instead of plastic, or those with plastic lids), reusable silicone storage bags, cotton/mesh produce bags, cotton "un-paper" towels, etc. Don't forget the metal straws and bringing your own silverware along to use at casual dining spots (that only offer plastic otherwise) and on planes/at the airport.

-"One of my favorite eco-friendly swaps has been switching to using a menstrual cup.
-This reduces the waste created from pads and tampons and lasts years upon years!
-Another fantastic swap is switching from cotton face pads to remove makeup to reusable face cloths.
-My favorite is Croon Face Fibers because of how soft, durable and effective they are!"
+• "One of my favorite eco-friendly swaps has been switching to using a menstrual cup.
+This reduces the waste created from pads and tampons and lasts years upon years! - EVOLVher Andrea Lee aka Organic Beauty Lover

-"I'm so glad we have an Almond Cow at home.
+• Lisa of The New Knew's favorite eco-swap: "I'm so glad we have an Almond Cow at home.
 This little device makes plant-based milk in just 30 seconds with minimal clean up.
 No cheesecloth, straining, blenders or bowls.
 The benefits run deep here.
 This is a sustainable practice because it's actually zero-waste milk when we buy the nuts or seeds in bulk.
 Plus we never run out of "milk" AND the milk combinations we are discovering are so so good.
 I'm talking strawberry/cashew, pecan/coconut, almond/fig, hemp/pumpkin/maple...I mean the list goes on and on.
 The best part is we are using these for our homemade lattes too.
 It's honestly my favorite kitchen gadget."

 The Package Free Shop is an incredible resource for all things reusable.

-As far as products go, shampoos and conditioners containing chemicals are particularly bad culprits as they get washed down the drain to then enter streams and rivers where they can disrupt natural ecosystems.
+As far as products go, shampoos and conditioners containing harmful chemicals are particularly bad culprits as they get washed down the drain to then enter streams and rivers where they can disrupt natural ecosystems.
 Luckily, we’ve got you covered on all three!

 Shop Shampoos >